loneleeandroo/meteor-polymerize/README.md

 Not production ready.
 This project is still in prototyping phase.
 Any API may be subject to change.

 ## Features
-As of version <code>0.3.0</code>, Polymerize supports the following features:
+As of version <code>0.4.0</code>, Polymerize supports the following features:
 * Add elements using <code>bower install --save</code>
 * Automatically imports elements based on the main entry of the <code>bower.json</code>
 * Vulcanizing imports when doing a production build or when the environmental variable <code>VULCANIZE</code> is set to true.
 * Blaze Compatability.
 Works with [iron:router](https://github.com/iron-meteor/iron-router).
 * Defers Blaze.Render until after WebComponentsReady so that Polymer icons load correctly.
+* Uses ShadowDOM rather than ShadyDOM for compatability with Blaze

 ## Installation
 You can add Polymerize to your project via: